mejasonatkinson/blog/content/posts/what-is-neurodiversity.md

 ---

-"I tried being normal once; it was the most boring two minutes of my life." - Quote of the week
+"I tried being normal once; it was the most boring two minutes of my life."

 ---